josephluck/machi/README.md

 export default states;
 ```

-In order to run the generation, you must have `ts-node` installed globally on your machine:
+In order to run the generation CLI, you must have `ts-node` installed globally on your machine:

 ```bash
 yarn global add ts-node